monasca/monasca-grafana/README.md

 Plugin for Grafana to implement an "app" to provide screens for viewing or configuring parts of Monasca which do not fit the traditional dashboard format.
-It is intended for deployments of Monasca which for whatever reason so not have the Horizion UI component of Monasca deployed, e.g.
+It is intended for deployments of Monasca which for whatever reason do not have the Horizion UI component of Monasca deployed, e.g.

 - Monitoring of non-OpenStack systems (e.g. Kubernetes) or bare-metal
 - Inability/unwillingness to modify pre-existing Horizon deployment